watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![This screenshot of the Kubernetes management dashboard shows an error with the replica set.](media/Ex2-Task1.5.png)

 6. The log indicates that the content-api application is once again failing because it cannot find a mongodb instance to communicate with.
-You will resolve this issue by migrating your data workload to CosmosDb.
+You will resolve this issue by migrating your data workload to Cosmos DB.

     ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png)

-7. Open the Azure portal in your browser and navigate to your resource group and find your CosmosDb resource.
-Click on the CosmosDb resource to view details.
+7. Open the Azure portal in your browser and navigate to your resource group and find your Cosmos DB resource.
+Click on the Cosmos DB resource to view details.

     ![A screenshot of the Azure Portal showing the Cosmos DB among existing resources.](media/Ex2-Task1.9.png)